In search of the best lunch in Galway City? Look no further!

 Zappi’s is one of our ‘old reliables’ when it comes to eating out in Galway, regardless of whether it’s for lunch or dinner.

-For starters, the Herterich’s award winning “morcilla” black pudding 10 is the bee’s knees.
-It comes with king prawns and chorizo in a napoli sauce served with homemade bread.
+For starters, the Herterich’s award-winning “morcilla” black pudding starter is the bee’s knees.
+It comes with king prawns and chorizo in a Napoli sauce served with homemade bread.

 For mains, you’ve your pick of pasta, pizza and salads.
 For dessert, the only question you need to concern yourself with is one scoop or two?